EB-2 Interview Complete Guide

 Consular Processing:

-For a consular processing interview, you will get a visa packet after your successful EB-2 interview.
+For a consular processing interview, you will receive a visa packet after your successful EB-2 interview.
 You will have to pay the USCIS immigrant fee.
 Do not open the visa packet when you get it.
 When traveling to the U.S., you must take it with you and give it to the Customs and Border Protection (CBP) officer at the port of entry.

-If the CBP officer inspects you and deems you fit, you can enter, reside and work in the U.S. as an EB-2 lawful resident.
+If the CBP officer inspects you and deems you fit, you can enter, reside, and work in the U.S. as an EB-2 lawful resident.
 Your green card should be mailed to you within 45 days after arriving in the U.S.

 Status Adjustment: